 American Express warns of malicious pop-up

 American Express is warning customers that attackers are targeting them with a phishing scheme that relies on a fake pop-up screen disguised as a security update.
-An image of
+An image of the pop-up screen is included in the company's online advisory.

 The advisory explains that the pop-up is a hoax that has been circulating since March 29.
 The box carries the title of "Security Measures" and requests people provide their date of birth, Social Security number and mother's maiden name.